rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ## Removing fakes

 Eventually we want to turn `GameLoop` into an infrastructure wrapper.
-This will give us the ability to use it in tests.
-The pattern is explained in depth in [Testing Without Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks).
+This will give us the ability to conveniently use it in tests.
+This pattern is explained in depth in [Testing Without Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks).

 One part of that pattern is that we should be able to observe what `GameLoop`